xavierallem/Summary1/README.md

 Git is the way we manage code and there is no software development without git.
 Please follow this [guide](git_basics.md)

-Note: This Guide will ony brief you about the bare minimum.

-Optional : To learn more about git, Check out this [guide](https://learngitbranching.js.org/)

 ## Step 2 (c) : Learn how to document like experienced developers
 Experienced developers write documentation in Markdown.